San Diego Tax Debt Relief Attorneys

 you a substantial amount of money.

-When you choose Debt Relief Legal Clinic to represent you, we will review
+When you choose Debt Relief Legal Clinic to represent you through the

-your financial situation to determine which tax debt relief programs you
+bankruptcy process, we will review your financial situation to determine which tax debt relief

-are eligible for.
-Whether you owe individual back taxes to the IRS or
+programs you are eligible for.
+Whether you owe individual back taxes to

-have delinquent taxes that are causing financial difficulties for your
+the IRS or have delinquent taxes that are causing financial difficulties

-business, our legal professionals will gladly use our extensive resources
+for your business, our legal professionals will gladly use our extensive

 Offer in Compromise